PARENTAL LEAVE (Paternity leave, Adoption leave and Surrogacy leave)

 These new categories of leave have been introduced during 2019, to make provision for longer paternity leave, but also specifically for parents in non-traditional relationships; or who may be adopting or have surrogacy arrangement.

-All of this leave is unpaid (just like maternity leave), unless the employer has a policy to provide for (part) payment during these periods of leave.
+All of this leave is unpaid (just like maternity leave), unless the employer has a policy to provide for (part-) payment during these periods of leave, or it is governed by a Collective Agreement.
 The parents can however claim UIF benefits, subject to certain conditions.

 Parental leave (includes paternity leave)